 How to Apply for the PGWP

-The application process for the Post-Graduation Work Permit (PGWP) is straightforward, and you can apply online or through a paper application.
-Below are the steps:
+Applying for the Post-Graduation Work Permit (PGWP) is a simple process.
+You can do it either online or via a paper application.
+Here’s a step-by-step guide:

 1. Submit Your Application Online